44 Flying Fast – Supersonic & Hypersonic Flight

 Examples of some variations of the basic delta wing planform.

-The closely-coupled canard delta configuration is popular because it gives better overall flight characteristics for both supersonic and subsonic flight.
-The design has become common on supersonic fighter airplanes, including the Eurofighter Typhoon, as shown in the photograph below.
-This closely-coupled configuration has a smaller “all-flying” delta fore-plane or canard in front of and above the main delta wing.
-This canard delta configuration beneficially modifies the airflow over the wing at high angles of attack, keeping it more attached and giving the airplane much lower landing speeds and better low-speed handling qualities.
+The closely-coupled canard delta configuration is popular because it gives better overall flight characteristics and handling qualities for both supersonic and subsonic flight.
+The design of supersonic fighter airplanes, including the Eurofighter Typhoon, has become standard, as shown in the photograph below.
+This closely coupled configuration has a smaller “all-flying” delta fore-plane or canard in front of and above the main delta wing.
+This canard delta configuration beneficially modifies the airflow over the wing at high angles of attack, keeping it more attached and giving the airplane lower landing speeds and better handling qualities.
 The all-flying delta-shaped foreplane also gives significant pitching moment authority for control, trim, and maneuverability.

 The Eurofighter Typhoon has a closely-coupled canard delta wing.

-Several other issues emerged with pure delta-wing airplanes including:
+Several other issues have emerged when using pure delta-wing airplanes, including:

-1. Controlling the significant changes in pitching moments on the airplane relative to its center of gravity as it transitioned to and from a supersonic flight, this being difficult to trim out with the normal use of the flight controls on the wing.
+1. Controlling the significant changes in pitching moments on the airplane relative to its center of gravity as it transitioned to and from a supersonic flight is difficult to trim with the normal use of the flight controls on the wing.

-2. Concerns about the airplane’s low-speed flight characteristics, the thin wings being prone to stall at low angles of attack, along with a susceptibility to develop a behavior known as wing rock.
-Therefore, the early delta wing airplanes all had to have very high landing speeds, raising many operational challenges.
+2. Concerns about the airplane’s low-speed flight characteristics, the thin wings being prone to stall at low angles of attack, and a susceptibility to develop a behavior known as wing rock.
+Therefore, the early delta-wing airplanes had high landing speeds, raising many operational challenges.

-3. Because of the need to use relatively thin wings for aerodynamic reasons, it was challenging to obtain the required structural strength and stiffness of the wing while also ensuring that it was free from aeroelastic twisting and flutter issues.
+3. Because relatively thin wings were needed for aerodynamic reasons, obtaining the required structural strength and stiffness while ensuring the wing was free from aeroelastic twisting and flutter issues was challenging.

-With a delta wing or one of its variants, the supersonic wave drag may be minimized further by employing Whitcomb’s Area Rule along the length of a slender fuselage, which can also be used to improve the spanwise lift distribution over the wing as it passes the fuselage; Dietrich Küchemann had originally hypothesized these ideas during WW2.
-The subtle use of the Area Rule is often noted when examining the fuselage shapes of supersonic fighter airplanes, which may have carefully contoured fuselage shapes to give smooth variations in the cross-sectional shape of the aircraft.
-A constraint in this aerodynamic shaping process for a fighter is engine integration, and the fuselage must contain the engine, the afterburner, and all of the engine-associated systems.
+With a delta wing or one of its variants, the supersonic wave drag may be minimized further by employing Whitcomb’s Area Rule along the length of a slender fuselage.
+This rule can also be used to improve the spanwise lift distribution over the wing as it passes the fuselage; Dietrich Küchemann had originally hypothesized these ideas during WWII.
+The subtle use of the Area Rule is often noted when examining the fuselage shapes of supersonic fighter airplanes, which may have carefully contoured fuselage shapes to give smooth variations in the cross-sectional shape of the airplane.
+A constraint in this aerodynamic shaping process for a fighter is engine integration because the fuselage must contain the engine, the afterburner, and all the engine-associated systems.

 Graph comparing an aircraft that is capable of supersonic flight and one that is incapable.